Vortron-rd/MusicEvents/README.md

 <details>
 <summary>Dungeon Definition Options</summary>
-The **Dungeon Definition** option is an option which i personally do not recommend using, but left in anyways because it might be nice to have for certain users.
+The Dungeon Definition option is an option which i personally do not recommend using, but left in anyways because it might be nice to have for certain users.
 This feature exists for custom dungeons that are not part of Recurrent or Doomlike's.

 It works by specifying a block and music for a dungeon.
 When the option is enabled, it scans the players surroundings for blocks in the list, and if enough of the specified block and spawners are found in the radius, it will assume the player is in the specified dungeon and play the music.
 Example: [minecraft:stone_bricks:stonedungeonmusic1.mp3].
 The dungeon check radius can be a bit performance heavy, so if you have to use this option, i recommend to not put it above 40 blocks, preferably 30 or under.
 </details>

 <details>
   <summary>Combat Music Options</summary>
-For **Combat Music**, you can set the range in which it tries to look for aggro'd mobs, the amount of aggro'd mobs you need to start the combat music, and the amount of mobs that need to be left to stop the combat music.
+For Combat Music, you can set the range in which it tries to look for aggro'd mobs, the amount of aggro'd mobs you need to start the combat music, and the amount of mobs that need to be left to stop the combat music.
 In The [Combat Music List] you can set general combat soundtracks, If there is no [Linked SoundTrack] specified in the [Combat Music Track Link] option a random song from here will play when combat music engages.
 Example of Combat music list entry: [combat_music1.mp3,combatmusic2.ogg,combatmusic3.ogg]
 </details>

 <details>
 <summary>Cavern Music Options</summary>
-For **Cavern Music** you are able to set the [Starting Y Level] at which cavern music starts, and the [Stop Y Level] at which it stops.
+For Cavern Music you are able to set the [Starting Y Level] at which cavern music starts, and the [Stop Y Level] at which it stops.
 Please keep in mind to place the stop Y level sufficiently above the Start Y level as to not fade-in and fade-out the cavern music too much, which can be annoying.
 You can set what cavern music you want in the [Cavern Music List].
 Example: [undergroundmusic1.ogg,cavernmusic.mp3]
 </details>

 <details>
   <summary>Biome Music Options</summary>
-For **Biome Music**, there are two options to consider:
+For Biome Music, there are two options to consider:
 The [Biome Music Mapping] is used to specify custom music for individual biomes, this will overwrite the music set for tags of the biome.
 As with most music, multiple music options can be specified by seperating them with a comma.

 Setting music for a biome tag in the [Biome Tag Music Mapping] will play this music in all biomes with that tag.
 If a biome has more than one tag, a random song from any tag will play with slight priority set in the biomes tag order.